sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 Sailfish SDK version 3.1 or later is required.

-### How can I set up Docker for use with Sailfish SDK?

-Follow the generic instructions [1](https://hub.docker.com/search/?type=edition&offering=community).

-Linux users should also follow [2](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to ensure that Sailfish SDK can manage Docker as a non-root user.

-Windows users should make sure that Docker is set up to use Linux containers (instead of Windows containers).

 ### I just upgraded my SDK, how can I switch to the Docker-based build engine?

 Build engine selection is only possible during fresh Sailfish SDK installation.
 You need to reinstall.